Hi. Welcome to

 Keep in mind that all ovens are different, and you may need to make adjustments depending on the results you’re getting, what altitude you live at, and how accurate your oven thermometer is.

 Can I use the “Speed-Bake” or Convection Setting on my oven?

 I don’t recommend it.
 Convection baking typically bakes faster at a lower temperature by circulating the air inside the oven.
 Because of its density, a deep dish pizza may not cook evenly in the center.
-(Although I did read about this expensive spiky metal ‘heat sink’ from American Metalcraft that you can get that you place in the top center of your pizza and heats the center of your pizza so it cooks more evenly).
+(Although I did read about this expensive spiky metal ‘heat sink’ that you can get that you place in the top center of your pizza and heats the center of your pizza so it cooks more evenly).